-The document would be updated by the Asset Commissioning and Policy Manager, supported by the Winter and Cyclical Works Manager, and in liaison with the Suffolk Highways' Senior Leadership Team.
+The document would be updated by the Head of Contract and Commissioning, supported by the Winter and Cyclical Works Manager, and in liaison with the Suffolk Highways' Senior Leadership Team.

 Due to the nature of the virus decisions may need to be made quickly.
 This could mean a delay in updating our website.
 Suffolk Highways will endeavour to keep vital communication links up to date as changes are made through social media channels and to key stakeholders.